Towards Building the Federated GPT: Federated Instruction Tuning: Qualitative Study

 We apply the GPT-4 automatic evaluation on the responses generated by our model \textbf{\textit{Shepherd-7B}} and other baseline models.
 We list the averaged scores provided by GPT-4 in Table \ref{tab:scores}.

 As demonstrated in Table \ref{tab:scores}, the performance of our proposed model, \textbf{\textit{Shepherd-7B}}, significantly surpasses that of the \textbf{\textit{LLaMA}} model.
 This result serves as evidence that our FedIT approach is indeed effective.
 When compared to other baseline models, which are fine-tuned solely on local instruction datasets, \textbf{\textit{Shepherd-7B}} achieves considerably higher scores.
 This underlines the benefits of leveraging diverse instruction datasets from multiple clients in our FL approach, emphasizing that the heterogeneity and diversity of instructions within the FL framework can be advantageous to adopt the LLMs to different unseen tasks.
 However, a comparison with the robust \textbf{\textit{CentralizedModel}} baseline reveals that our model still has room for improvement.
-This disparity is partly attributed to the fact that the local models aggregated at the server side are trained on instructions with substantially different distributions, which can cause their local models to learn different representations of the instructions.
-Consequently, there is a need for further exploration of more efficient federated optimization methods to enhance the aggregation process.
+This disparity is partly attributed to the fact that the local models aggregated at the server side are trained on instructions with substantially different distributions, which can cause their local models to learn different representations of the instructions.Consequently, there is a need for further exploration of more efficient federated optimization methods and client scheduling methods, such as FA-LD \cite{deng2021convergence} and FedCBS \cite{fedcbs}, which are inspired by bayesian sampling methods \cite{LiuW:NIPS16,WellingT:ICML11,pmlr-v108-zhang20d,pmlr-v119-zhang20ac,zhang2019cyclical,zhao2019self}, to enhance the aggregation process.
 In conclusion, as discussed in Section \ref{heterogeneity}, statistical heterogeneity can be a beneficial factor for FedIT, as it enhances the diversity of instruction data, thus improving the model's generalization ability to unseen tasks.
 However, to fully utilize the benefits of data heterogeneity, advanced federated optimization methods need to be developed and integrated to manage and leverage heterogeneity more effectively.

 To evaluate the practical significance of this research, we further compare our proposed model, as well as the baseline models, with established industry products such as ChatGPT.
 In line with our ultimate goal of developing federated GPT models, we utilized GPT-4 auto-evaluation to compare the responses of these models with the response of GPT-3.5-turbo (ChatGPT).
 The resulting Relative Scores over ChatGPT are presented in Figure \ref{fig:chatgptRS}.
 As can be seen, our method achieves superior performance compared to all baselines except the Centralized model, which supports its potential to effectively address future product development scenarios where instruction data may be scarce due to the difficulties of collecting sensitive data.
 Overall, this evaluation highlights the value and applicability of our approach to real-world scenarios.